Under a Rock No More: 5 Selfish Reasons To Budget

 On that note, here are some of the awesome things I’ve discovered since I decided to pull the sliver (turning a blind eye toward my real money matters) out and reasons why you WILL like budgeting/managing your money if you’ll ditch the root-canal-resignation:) The whole purpose for this blog is to help change the FEELINGS that people like us have about managing money.
 SO here are some reasons to start whistling a happier tune about budgeting.

 NINE.
 I used nine parenthetical asides in this single post.
 The teacher in one of L.M.
-Montgomery’s series (Emily of New Moon) would probably be appalled.
-And I just made the number of matched paranthesis an even 10.
+Montgomery’s series (Emily of New Moon) would be appalled.
+And I just made the number of matched parentheses an even 10.
 Sheesh.